Miss America 2008

 Miss America 2008, the 81st Miss America pageant, was held on the Las Vegas Strip in Paradise, Nevada, on Saturday, January 26, 2008.

 The pageant was broadcast live on TLC from the Theatre for the Performing Arts at the Planet Hollywood Resort and Casino, only the third time that the pageant had been held outside Atlantic City.

 Kirsten Haglund (Michigan) was crowned Miss America 2008 by Miss America 2007, Lauren Nelson.

-Selection of contestants

-One delegate from each state was chosen in state pageants held in mid-2007.
-Prior to competing in state pageants, the majority of delegates first were required to win a local title.
-Each delegate's title was pre-dated to 2007; for example, Jamie Langley was "Miss Alabama 2007" rather than "Miss Alabama 2008."
-Many contestants competed in state pageants in both the Miss America and Miss USA systems numerous times before they won titles.
-Some previously competed in states other than those where they won a state title.

-All contestants had to be between 17 and 24 years old, unmarried, and a citizen of the United States.
-They had to meet residency and educational requirements.

 Miss America: Reality Check

 The pageant's new network, TLC, premiered a four-week reality competition, titled Miss America: Reality Check, on January 4, 2008, hosted by Ugly Betty actor Michael Urie.
 The premise of the show is to show the contestants preparing for the pageant and to update the image of the Miss America pageant, which had seen a decline in popularity over the last few decades.
 In addition, viewers were able to vote online and choose one of the delegates to be a finalist in the pageant.